 Misconduct lawsuit against Douglas County sheriff advances

 OMAHA, Neb.
-(AP) — A federal judge in Nebraska cited 15 sexual misconduct cases involving deputies or other employees in refusing to dismiss a woman's lawsuit against the Douglas County sheriff and his office.
+(AP) — A federal judge in Nebraska cited 15 sexual misconduct cases involving deputies or other employees in refusing to dismiss a woman's lawsuit against the Douglas County sheriff and his office over how they handled her misconduct complaint.

-The Omaha World Herald reports that U.S. District Judge Joseph Bataillon says the cases date back 20 years and raise concerns that Sheriff Tim Dunning and his office failed "to train or supervise its employees on sexual misconduct."
+U.S. District Judge Joseph Bataillon said the cases date back 20 years and raise concerns that Sheriff Tim Dunning and his office failed "to train or supervise its employees on sexual misconduct, The Omaha World Herald reported .

-The woman alleges that Dunning was indifferent to sexual misconduct in his office after Deputy Cory Cooper in 2013 made her perform a sex act on him.
-Cooper was sentenced to misdemeanor assault in 2015 and served six months in jail.

-Dunning says he wasn't indifferent toward misconduct, noting that suspensions or terminations occurred when a case was corroborated.
+"The court agrees with the plaintiff that there is sufficient evidence as a matter of law that would enable a jury to find deliberate indifference on the part of Sheriff Dunning," Bataillon said.

 Douglas County attorneys have appealed Bataillon's decision.